8 Real Estate Metrics to Monitor Performance

 Your total sales and marketing costs worked out to $300K for the year and only resulted in 1 client who closed a property deal for $400K.
 By the time you’ve covered other operational costs (like your city office rental), you’re left with a modest $10K profit.

 At this point, a CAC of $300K doesn’t seem worth it–it’s expensive to sustain this acquisition cost and doesn’t result in a significant profit.
-Therefore, CAC is a way to take a hard look at your expenses and decide whether alternative options are needed (e.g., choosing more budget-friendly suppliers or lowering ad spend).
+Therefore, CAC is a way to take a hard look at your expenses and decide whether alternative options are needed (e.g., choosing more budget-friendly suppliers or lowering marketing spend).

 Look at the early stages of the new client sales funnel and identify any inefficiencies or bottlenecks driving up CAC.
 For example, suppose we're spending a lot of money on lead generation but are not seeing a high Conversion Rate.
 In that case, we may need to revisit our targeting or messaging to ensure we attract the right target audience.